Kelly Gale Rocks A Skimpy White One-Piece As She Sunbathes On A Car For Latest Instagram Snap

 The latest shot shared to Kelly’s widely-followed Instagram account on Saturday, March 30 captured the bronzed goddess showing off her flawless figure as she laid out on the hood of a white convertible car.
 The 23-year-old rocked a skintight white one-piece bathing suit that left little the imagination and did nothing but favors for her incredible physique.

-The swimwear flashed an ample amount of cleavage thanks to its plunging neckline, and barely contained her assets that spilled out of the side due to the garment’s wide armholes.
-Meanwhile, the high-cut leg of the skimpy number put Kelly’s curvaceous booty on display as she basked in the sun, as well as her long, tan legs.
+The swimwear flashed an ample amount of cleavage thanks to its plunging neckline, and barely contained her assets that spilled out of the side due to the garment’s snug fit and wide armholes.
+Meanwhile, the high-cut leg of the skimpy number put Kelly’s curvaceous booty and long, tan legs on display as she basked in the sun.

 Kelly posed with her eyes closed as she propped her head on the car’s front window, her dark hair worn down and messily laying around her head.
-The model added a delicate chain necklace and simple diamond stud earrings to give her barely-there look a bit of bling, and sported a gorgeous face of makeup featuring a thick eyeliner and dark lip stick.
+The model added a delicate chain necklace and simple diamond stud earrings to give her barely-there look a bit of bling, and sported a gorgeous face of makeup featuring a thick eyeliner and dark lipstick.

 “Incredible,” one user wrote, while another said she was “so gorgeous.”